shaik1002/biggitlabbomb/doc/development/integrations/secure.md

 Valid values are: `Unknown`, `Info`, `Low`, `Medium`, `High`, or `Critical`

 `Unknown` values means that data is unavailable to determine it's actual value.
 Therefore, it may be `high`, `medium`, or `low`, and needs to be investigated.
+We have [provided a chart](../../user/application_security/sast/analyzers.md#data-provided-by-analyzers) of the available SAST Analyzers and what data is currently available.

 #### Remediations